aandreychuk/MAPF-GPT-DDG/README.md

 ```

 The results will be stored in the `eval_configs` folder near the corresponding configs.
 They can also be logged into wandb.
 The tables with average success rates will be displayed directly in the console.
+You can also find the results (raw data and scripts to build plots) presented in the paper in the [metrics](https://github.com/Cognitive-AI-Systems/MAPF-GPT-DDG/tree/metrics) branch.

 ## Dataset